 - Spas and Massages to relax and rejuvenate

 Thai islands near the Andaman Sea

 The Thai islands of Krabi and Phuket near the Andaman sea are best avoided from May to late September because of the monsoon.
-The best time to visit Phuket is in fact from November to March when the rains die down and the Andaman sea has calmer waters, perfect for those looking to snorkel or go island hopping!
+The best time to visit both islands is in fact from November to March when the rains die down and the Andaman sea has calmer waters, perfect for those looking to snorkel or go island hopping!
 We highly recommend opting for Krabi for its more laidback vibe and lesser crowd.

 Thai Islands near the Gulf

 The islands near the Gulf of Thailand tend to get less rain even in their rainy season and are best visited from the end of January till mid-March.
 The monsoon winds arrive near the gulf from September to December and hence are not the best times to visit if you’re looking for a sunny beach vacation.

 In March, there is a turtle releasing festival in Koh Phang Nga that you definitely should not miss on your visit.
 There are 3 different species of sea turtles – the Green, Hawksbill and Olive Ridley and these are raised by the Fisheries Department.
 Held annually in March usually from the 1st to 10th of March at the Thai Muang Beach, watch as these baby turtles trudge down the sandy beaches and back into the sea.

 Klook is Turning 2 – and We’ve Got Amazing Deals In Store For You!